betaflight/betaflight/docs/Failsafe.md

 2. Set 'failsafe_off_delay' to an appropriate value based on how high you fly

-3. Set 'failsafe_throttle' to a value that allows the aircraft to descend at approximately one meter per second.
+3. Set 'failsafe_throttle' to a value that allows the aircraft to descend at approximately one meter per second (default is 1000 which should be throttle off).

 These are the basic steps for flight controller failsafe configuration, see Failsafe Settings below for additional settings that may be changed.